CosmosDB/labs/java/technical_deep_dive/05-troubleshooting_failed_requests.md

 ## Examining Response Headers

 *Azure Cosmos DB returns various response headers that can give you more metadata about your request and what operations occured on the server-side.
-The .NET SDK exposes many of these headers to you as properties of the ``ResourceResponse<>`` class.*
+The Java Async SDK exposes many of these headers to you as properties of the ``ResourceResponse<>`` class.*

 ### Observe RU Charge for Large Document